About

 • Ages: 5–14 years old

-• Schedule: Week-long camps running Monday to Friday with half-day AM and PM options
+• Schedule: Week-long camps from Monday to Friday with half-day AM and PM options

-• Price: The weekly tuition for half-day camps is $250, with discount pricing of $225 per camp when registering for both AM and PM camps for a full day; early drop off and late pick up are each $60 per week.
+• Price: The weekly tuition for half-day camps is $250, with discount pricing of $225 per camp when registering for both AM and PM camps, plus optional early drop off and late pick up at $60 per week each

 • Ages: 5–14 years old

-• Schedule: Week-long camps running Monday to Friday with half-day AM and PM options
+• Schedule: Week-long camps from Monday to Friday with half-day AM and PM options

-• Price: The weekly tuition for half-day camps is $250, with discount pricing of $225 per camp when registering for both AM and PM camps for a full day; early drop off and late pick up are each $60 per week.
+• Price: The weekly tuition for half-day camps is $250, with discount pricing of $225 per camp when registering for both AM and PM camps, plus optional early drop off and late pick up at $60 per week each

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.